 Algoza Music Instrument Description

 Used mainly in the music that originates from Sindh, Rajasthan, Punjab and Baloch, Algoze remains popular in folk music.
 However, we see less and less of it in mainstream music.
-It is a flute like instrument with two wooden pipes, attached through a string.
-The number of holes on each pipe vary.
+It is a flute-like instrument with two wooden pipes, attached through a string.
+The number of holes on each pipe varies.
 One flute is used for melody, while the other plays drone.
 It is played by keeping three fingers on each side of the reed and blowing air into it.
-Recently, it has gained much love in UK to cater to the Punjabi population residing there.
+Recently, it has gained much love in the UK to cater to the Punjabi population residing there.

 Famous Algoza Music Instrument Artists in India